Table of Contents

 While a tenor has extra spacing between the frets, this isn’t significant enough to stop a decent player from switching between the 2 sizes easily.

-When using the same standard tuning, the chords shapes, and scale patterns are similar between concert and tenor ukulele.
-In other words: For those who can play a tenor, they can play a concert and vice versa.
+When using the same standard tuning, the chord shapes, and scale patterns are similar between concert and tenor ukulele.
+In other words: For those who can play a tenor, can play a concert and vice versa.

 Size Of The Instruments